-At Massachusetts Dermatology Associates, Dr. Vlad Ratushny and his team of hair technicians are skilled in a range of techniques to address hair loss surgically and medically.
+At the MassDerm Hair Transplant Institute, Dr. Vlad Ratushny and his team of hair technicians are skilled in a range of techniques to address hair loss surgically and medically.
 We understand that hair loss can severely impact both men and women.
-Although we are located on the North Shore MA, we serve patients from a broad geographic area with our advanced hair transplant techniques.
+Although we are located at Massachusetts Dermatology Associates on the North Shore MA, we serve patients from a broad geographic area with our advanced hair transplant techniques.
 Click here to learn what Dr. Ratushny had to say about treatment options for male pattern hair loss in a recent interview or here for another recent interview in which he was asked for his expert opinion regarding female pattern hair loss.
 For more detailed information regarding hair transplantation at the MassDerm Hair Transplant Institute, please visit the dedicated webpage at the following web address: mahairtransplant.com.

 Frequently Asked General Questions About Hair Transplantation at Massachusetts Dermatology Associates:

 Who is Dr. Vlad Ratushny?